Top 5 Comfortable Dress Shoes for Men 2017

 Dunham Men's Burlington Waterproof Oxford

-I just started wearing these shoes, and though I have to admit they're not as stylish as they could be, so far the comfort level is very good. are affordable and well-built, and I can stay in them all day without feeling like my feet are about to fall off.
+are affordable and well-built, and you can stay in them all day without feeling like your feet are about to fall off.
 It's true that they're not as sleek as some of the other shoes here, but they look good, especially on casual day or with a pair of dark corduroys and a crisp white button-down.
 Dunham Men's Burlington Waterproof Oxford shoes

 Here's to Happy Feet!